-Description The HOME Administration will provide NRHA with funding in the amount towards reasonable HOME administrative and planning costs for general management, oversight, coordination, staff and overhead, and other eligible costs defined in 24 CFR 92.207.
-Target Date 6/30/2024 Estimate the number and type of families that will benefit from the proposed activities N/A Location Description 555 E. Main Street, Norfolk, VA 23510 Planned Activities NRHA administration of the CHDO Program and the Homebuyer Assistance Program 23 Project Name NRHA CHDO Set-Aside Target Area City Wide Goals Supported Increase Affordable Housing Opportunities Needs Addressed Affordable Housing Funding HOME: \$212,073 Description Fifteen percent of each annual HOME allocation is set-aside for homebuyer or rental housing which is owned, developed, or sponsored by certified CHDOs.
+Estimate the number and type of families that will benefit from the proposed activities N/A Location Description 555 E. Main Street, Norfolk, VA 23510 Planned Activities NRHA administration of the CHDO Program and the Homebuyer Assistance Program 21 Project Name NRHA CHDO Set-Aside 21 Target Area City Wide Goals Supported Increase Affordable Housing Opportunities Needs Addressed Affordable Housing Funding HOME: \$179,786 Description Fifteen percent of each annual HOME allocation is set-aside for homebuyer or rental housing which is owned, developed, or sponsored by certified CHDOs.
 Per 24 CFR 92.300, CHDO Set-Aside Funds are allocated to private nonprofit, community-based service organizations that are (1) certified by the City of Norfolk to meet the definition of Community Housing Development Organization defined at 24 CFR 92.2; and (2) determined by the City of Norfolk that the organization has the capacity to own, develop, or sponsor housing each time NRHA commits funds to the organization via a written agreement for a specific local project.
-Target Date 6/30/2024 Estimate the number and type of families that will benefit from the proposed activities 1 to 2 specific local new construction or rehabilitation homebuyer projects owned and developed by certified CHDOs to benefit 1 to 2 low-income households.
+Target Date 6/30/2026

-Location Description The specific local project locations within the City of Norfolk will be known at the time of CHDO project approval.
-Oversight: 555 E. Main Street Norfolk, VA 23510 Planned Activities Priority will be given to specific local new construction or rehabilitation homebuyer projects owned and developed by certified CHDOs that will be sold to and provide affordable housing to eligible low-income first-time homebuyers.
+Estimate the number and type of families that will benefit from the proposed activities 4 households Location Description The specific local project locations within the City of Norfolk will be known at the time of CHDO project approval.
+Oversight: 555 E. Main Street, Norfolk, VA 23510 Planned Activities Priority will be given to specific local new construction or rehabilitation homebuyer projects owned and developed by certified CHDOs that will be sold to and provide affordable housing to eligible low-income first-time homebuyers.
 Prior to commitment of funds for a project, NRHA will ensure (1) financing for the project is secured; (2) a budget and schedule is established; (3) underwriting and subsidy layering is completed; (4) a market analysis is performed; and (5) construction/rehabilitation is scheduled to be completed within 12 months.
-24 Project Name NCSB Tenant Based Rental Assistance Target Area City Wide Goals Supported Increase Affordable Housing Opportunities Needs Addressed Affordable Housing Funding HOME: \$441,000 Description Provide monthly rental costs for approximately 45 income-qualified individuals with financial assistance towards both emergency rent and security deposits.
-Target Date 6/30/2024 Estimate the number and type of families that will benefit from the proposed activities 45 low-mod Households Location Description Oversight: 7447 Central Business Park Drive Norfolk, VA 23513 Planned Activities The Norfolk Community Services Board will provide direct financial assistance using HOME funds towards emergency rent and security deposits for income-qualifying individuals.
+22 Project Name Survivor Ventures Housing Stability Program-Tenant Based Rental Assistant Target Area City Wide Goals Supported Increase Affordable Housing Opportunities Needs Addressed Affordable Housing Funding HOME: \$172,607 Description Tenant-based rental assistance for trafficking survivors.
+Target Date 6/30/2026